fatihtatoglu/fatihtatoglu.github.io/src/content/en/disclaimer.md

 Changes to technical topics are naturally expected over time.
 Users should conduct additional research or seek professional support for critical applications.

-## 3. Consequences Arising from Technical Content and Code
+## 3. Risks Arising from Technical Content

 Commands, code snippets, configurations, architectural suggestions, and integration examples found on this blog are **provided for illustrative purposes only**.